"Breaking the Cycle: How to Understand and Heal from Narcissism"

 Healing from Narcissism

 I am often asked if narcissism can be healed.
 The answer is "yes it can", but it doesn't happen very often.
 This is because healing from narcissism requires the person to first recognise and admit to their own errors, transgressions, failures and vulnerabilities.
-Basically, all the things that the narcissistic defence is trying to hide, deny and avoid.
+Basically, all the things that the narcissistic defence is trying to hide and deny.
+Narcissism is predicated on the rule of 'it's not safe to be vulnerable', but healing it requires the person to do just that, and you cannot heal someone who won't turn up to therapy.

 The small percentage of people who do heal from this usually only do so when they have experienced almost total narcissistic collapse.
-This usually means they have lost their partner and their kids won't talk to them.
-They may have lost their job or their business and their health, appearance and wealth may have become severely degraded by all of their efforts to seek validation and admiration from others.
+This usually means they have lost their partner, their kids won't talk to them, they may have lost their job or their business, and their health, appearance and wealth have become severely degraded.
 Maybe even their dog won't have anything more to do with them.
 Just like a country music song.

 Either that or they get old and become invisible to the people that they relied on for supply of positive regard.
+Usually the pain of their failure or misery has to get bigger than the fear of their inner hell.

 But yes it can be healed if the person is willing to face themselves in the mirror and have the improbable courage to experience the intense feelings that they have been so desperately avoiding.
 Now, these feelings don't need to be experienced for very long if the negative beliefs that are causing them are resolved, but until a person has experienced that healing these feelings will usually look like a black hole that is trying to destroy them.